giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 For instance, to run the script on the mock input data included in this repository by specifying each parameter, you would run:

-    python3 optimizeMedina[Basic|Extended1|Extended2].py -s input/sps/ -j input/judgments/mock_judgments_ext.csv -o output/
+    python3 optimizeMedina[Basic|Extended1|Extended2].py -s input/sps/ -j input/judgments/mock_judgments_ext.csv -z input/judgments/zipf.csv -o output/

-To run `optimizeMedinaBasic.py` on the reduced mock input data (getting the exact same output!), you would instead run:

-    python3 optimizeMedinaBasic.py -s input/sps/ -j input/judgments/mock_judgments.csv -o output/

 ### Preprocessing
 The script will take care of preprocessing your input data (these innovations are not in Medina 2007).

-In particular, it will compute z-scores of SPS values for each SPS input file to make results comparable across models.
+In particular, it will compute min-max normalized (or z-scores of) SPS values for each SPS input file to make results comparable across models.
 You can also choose to use raw SPS data by commenting out a paragraph in the script, at your own risk.

-Most importantly, we preprocessed raw judgment data following Kim et al. (2019).
-We computed the within-subject z-scores for the judgments, then averaged these scores to obtain the mean judgment for each sentence in the stimuli list, then normalized the mean judgments between 0 and 1.
+Most importantly, I preprocessed raw judgment data following Kim et al. (2019).
+I computed the within-subject z-scores for the judgments, then averaged these scores to obtain the mean judgment for each sentence in the stimuli list, then normalized the mean judgments between 0 and 1.

 ### Output
 The script prints out in the output folder everything you need as a linguist to describe your input data and the output of the model you built.
+As a treat, the scripts save each plot both in png and in tikz (LaTeX) format, to suit your every publication need.

 #### Terminal output
 While the script is running, it prints human-friendly comments in stdout so you can follow its progress.